pareyesv/rs/slides/2025/git2.md

 These sites add extra functionality.
 For instance, they allow us to track **issues** with the code

 They can be used to organize code development

++ Why this code is being developed
++ Who is responsabile
++ How the issues were solved

+Plus: it is a way to interact with the final users

 ::: {.block style="width: 80%"}
 Every issue describes a missing characteristic